Dunduff Castle: Whiteford or Whitefoord lairds

 The family of Quhitefoord or Whiteford held lands of this name in the south-east of Paisley until 1689.
 Originally Walter was given the lands of Whitefoord by Alexander III, following his actions at the Battle of Largs in 1263.
 James Whiteford of Dunduff (d 1697) married Isabel Blair, a daughter of Sir Bryce Blair of that Ilk.
 Another James Whiteford is recorded in charters of 1700 and 1714; a Bryce Whiteford of Dunduff and Cloncaird (d 1726) married Elizabeth Cuninghame, daughter of Sir David Cuninghame of Cloncaird.

-A James Whiteford of Dunduff held lands at Drumfadd in 1757 and a Lady Dunduff, widow of Bryce Whiteford before 1750, is recorded as living in Ayr in 1767, dying in 1775 at the age of 85.Ayr & its People Accessed : 2010-03-06 The title 'lady' was often given as a mark of respect to elderly widows whose husbands were not ennobled, such as the wives of lairds.
-The family possessed other estates at one time, such as Blairquhan Castle, then known as Whiteford Castle, Whitefoord Tower, Cloncaird Castle and Ballochmyle.Whiteford Genealogy Accessed : 2010-03-07 The family now live in Shropshire, England.
+A James Whiteford of Dunduff held lands at Drumfadd in 1757 and a Lady Dunduff, widow of Bryce Whiteford before 1750, is recorded as living in Ayr in 1767, dying in 1775 at the age of 85.
+The title 'lady' was often given as a mark of respect to elderly widows whose husbands were not ennobled, such as the wives of lairds.
+The family possessed other estates at one time, such as Blairquhan Castle, then known as Whiteford Castle, Whitefoord Tower, Cloncaird Castle and Ballochmyle.
+The family now live in Shropshire, England.

 A Walter Whyteford (Sic) became Laird of Fail in 1619, the grant to him of the old Fail monastery being ratified in 1621 by parliament.
 The Wallaces of Craigie had expected to inherit the property.